dvolk/catwalk/doc/benchmark.md

 ## Convert fasta files into fasta-2line multifasta format

-(not needed if it's already in this format, which the SARS-CoV-2 sequence data is)
+(not needed if your data is already in fasta-2line format, which the SARS-CoV-2 sequence data is)
 ```
     python3 make_mfsl.py <fasta_dir>
 ```